 It’s a good time for Congress to look at the decision.

 Small business owners share their experiences

 Small business owners were among those testifying at the hearing.
 The head of a family-owned furniture business testified that her company has spent “well over 1,500 hours on this thus far, with a total cost of over $75,000.”

-She pointed out that the thresholds for a company’s compliance is not the same from one state to another.
+She pointed out that the thresholds for a company’s compliance are not the same from one state to another.
 The threshold amounts are different.
-Some are based on taxable revenue and someone gross revenue, including transactions that don’t involve sales tax.
+Some are based on taxable revenue and someone’s gross revenue, including transactions that don’t involve sales tax.
 Sometimes tax collection requirements begin when the threshold is reached, but sometimes reaching the threshold sales means sales tax compliance is required for the full year — that is, retroactively.

 For her company — and we find that this is true for most companies — the only solution was to register and file for all the states in which they might ever have to collect sales tax.

 She also pointed out that many states have sales tax at the city or county level, too.
 She figures her company has to deal with 10,000 tax jurisdictions.
 For example, her company has to file a 2,046-page form for Colorado, plus 97 additional forms for individual jurisdictions in Colorado.